-People describe companionship is many ways-a cozy feeling, a nice full feeling after a pleasant meal with family or friends, or that easy rhythm you fall into with the familiar.
+People describe companionship in many ways-a cozy feeling, a nice full feeling after a pleasant meal with family or friends, or that easy rhythm you fall into with the familiar.

-In a relationship, companionship would seem to be the basis for two people wanting to remain together, yet many are torn between the importance of companionship verse romantic or passionate love.
+In a relationship, companionship would seem to be the basis for two people wanting to remain together, yet many are torn between the importance of companionship versus romantic or passionate love.

 As a relationship counselor, I have seen far too many “could be” companionships end because one person desires romantic love, and the other person desires security first.
 In the truest sense, if they could come to a consensus, they could have a companionship that satisfies both parties.

-Companionship can come with or without a sexual aspect, but it goes a lot deeper than “friends with benefits.”
+Companionship can come with or without a sexual aspect, but it goes much deeper than “friends with benefits.”

 Songs and books are written about romantic love and friendships.
 But, in reality, companionship is by far more intimate, than romance or friendship.
 Passion is great, it feels great, and there is nothing like passionate interactions which can include the deep passionate sexual interaction or the passion of just being together with the person you desire.

 However, passion is fleeting, or it can take place without the aid of a single real emotion other than a sexual desire for one another.
 It might last a night or continue for months, but the only time attention is paid in any great effort is while the passion is taking place.

 By contrast, people who offer companionship put into the relationship their effort, concern and time.
 Companionship is lasting, and if it is coupled with sexual desire, it can be an experience that goes far beyond erotica and into a true state of enlightened sexual satisfaction, nirvana one might say.

 Companionship runs deep between two people, lasting beyond hardship or cooled passion or the ordinariness of life.
 Many people are torn between companionship and romantic love because they crave passion.